98 Random Acts of Kindness To Do With Your Child - Baby Chick

 8. Bring a Treat for Everyone in the Class

 Nothing beats a surprise treat during a regular school day.
 It doesn’t even have to be your kid’s birthday.
-Check with the teacher about a good time.
-Remember to check for allergies as well.
+Check with the teacher to find a suitable time.
+Also, remember to check for allergies.

 9. Offer to Help Tutor a Younger Student

-If your kid is doing great at school, speak with their teacher to see if they can help a younger student who may be struggling to grasp things.
+If your child is doing well at school, consider speaking with their teacher to see if they can help a younger student who may be struggling to grasp concepts.
 It will be nice for the younger kid to have someone closer in age they can relate to and look up to, and your child will feel good about helping someone out.

 10. Read to the Kindergarteners in the School

 I did this when I was in first grade.
 It was so much fun.
-I’d go to kindergarten classrooms and help teach them how to read while also reading them stories aloud.
+I’d visit kindergarten classrooms and help teach the children how to read while reading stories aloud to them.
 We all had a blast.

 11. Put a Surprise Note or Drawing on Someone’s Desk